zjestrella-r7/plugin-sdk-docs/PYTHON.md

 * check_cachefile - Checks if a cachefile exists and returns a boolean value
 * open_cachefile - Returns a file object from cache, and creates a new one if it doesn't exist
 * remove_cachefile - Removes a file from the cache and returns a boolean value for status
+* lock_cache - Checks if a lock file exists.
+If so, it waits, else it creates one and returns boolean value
+* unlock_cache - Removes a lock file after waiting a specified amount of time and returns a boolean value
 * get_hashes_string - Returns a dictionary of hashes from a string
 * check_hashes - Returns a boolean on whether checksum was a hash of provided string.
 Supports MD5, SHA(1,256,512)
 * open_url - Returns a URL object